 - Get enough exercise.
 Fit people sleep better, on the whole, and if you haven’t had any exercise during the day, it will be more difficult to sleep soundly.
-Consider going for a walk in the early evening; however, exercise too close to bed time will stimulate you and make it harder to relax for sleep.
+Consider going for a walk in the early evening; however, exercise too close to bedtime will stimulate you and make it harder to relax for sleep.
 Yoga and meditation are also useful methods for combating stress.

 - Eat only a light meal in the evening and avoid snacks.
-If you need a snack late at night protein foods which are digested slowly are better than sugary carbohydrates which will give you an energy boost just when you need to relax.
+If you need a snack late at night protein foods that are digested slowly are better than sugary carbohydrates which will give you an energy boost just when you need to relax.

 - If you are feeling very stretched during the day, doing a stressful job and taking on too many responsibilities, you are unlikely to sleep well.
-Insomnia can be a symptom of other, more general difficulties, and you may need to look at your work-load, improve your assertiveness, or time-management and decision-making skills.
+Insomnia can be a symptom of other, more general difficulties, and you may need to look at your workload, improve your assertiveness, or time-management and decision-making skills.

 If you would like support to improve your sleep, please call us on 020 7535 7700 or email firstname.lastname@example.org